 Since December 31, 2010, we have originated one new loan for \$2.0 million.
 We also acquired a portfolio of hotel assets securing an \$85.0 million loan which were transferred to us by the owner, a creditor trust.
-The portfolio was secured by one of our loans and will be recorded as real estate owned at fair value in the first quarter of 2011.
+The portfolio of hotel assets will be recorded as real estate owned at fair value in the first quarter of 2011.